Feb 10, 2019

 Every one of Vince McMahon’s facial expressions, every pre-match vignette, every promo, every decision in the ring (when to counter, when to cover, when to move to the corner, when to move to the outside), and every vicious bump led to this one Moment of Pop.
 Any time a handful of masters work together toward a common goal, good things happen.
-That is the essence of The Attitude Era’s greatness.
+That is the essence of great moment or a great angle from The Attitude Era’s.

-Performers like Steve Austin, Mick Foley, Jim Ross, Jerry Lawler, and Vince McMahon were masters of their art, all working in the same place, at the same time for the same purpose.
+Performers like Steve Austin and Mick Foley are masters of their art, who happened to be working in the same place, at the same time, for the same purpose.
 Whatever their differences, the clarity of their focus is evident in the success of these shows and the power of these stories.
-All of them were utterly fearless in their performances, and they had the freedom to explore the depths of their mastery.
+All of them were utterly fearless in their performances, and they had the freedom to explore the depths of their imaginations.

 That tireless effort and that degree of skill must not be reduced to a handful of high-spot-montages that lack the story which made them meaningful in the first place.
 We must not allow their work to be summed up with, “WWE was so much better back then”.

-Not only is that distasteful and disrespectful, it’s Goddamn disgusting.
-The greatness of The Attitude Era must be a source of inspiration not insecurity, and the best of that Era agree.
+The greatness contained in The Attitude Era must be a source of inspiration, not insecurity, and the best of that Era would agree.

 When looking back at episodes of RAW in 1997 and 1998, the defining trait of “mastery” gradually becomes clear.
 A master believes in their art.

 When I hear Jim Ross and Jerry Lawler speak, I hear men who believe in professional wrestling.

 When I look into Steve Austin and Mick Foley’s eyes, I see people who believe in professional wrestling.

 And that’s why we believe in them.